mykytaso/SmartNotes/README.md

 ## 🧪 &nbsp; Testing
-The project includes comprehensive unit and integration tests using `pytest`.<br>
+- The project includes comprehensive unit and integration tests using `pytest`.
-Currently, **86%** of the codebase is covered by tests.
+- Currently, **86%** of the codebase is covered by tests.

 > **⚠️ IMPORTANT**: Make sure to set the environment variable `ENVIRONMENT=testing` in the `.env` file before running tests.
 This ensures the use of a temporary in-memory database for testing purposes.

 To run the tests, execute the following command:
 ```shell